Customer Stories | September 20, 2025

 However, the company faced a fundamental challenge: its core administrative platform—integral to critical business activities like claims processing, member management, benefits administration and provider payments—was approaching the end of its support life cycle.

-Any disruption to this system posed a significant business continuity risk and could have ultimately affected the care of the 36 million people who rely on DDC for their dental coverage.
+Any disruption posed a significant business continuity risk, potentially affecting the care of the 36 million people who depend on DDC for coverage.

 The need to change was imperative